Rahul-Sahani04/MovieReviewSentimentAnalysis/Readme.md

 ### How to Use

 To utilize the project, follow the steps outlined in the [Getting Started](#getting-started) section to set up the environment locally.
-Execute the Jupyter Notebooks in the specified order (`web_scraping.ipynb`, `data_preprocessing.ipynb`, `sentiment_analysis.ipynb`) to perform sentiment analysis on IMDb movie reviews.
+Execute all the cell Jupyter Notebooks named `MovieReview.py` to perform sentiment analysis on IMDb movie reviews.

 ### Contributing